Creating Economic Strength

 - Oxford Fire Department rescue boat

 - Improvements to Harrybrooke Park in New Milford

 - Hazard buoys for Lake Lillinonah and Candlewood Lake

 - Rescue equipment for the Falls Village Volunteer Fire Department

 VALLEY CLIMATE CHAMPIONS PROGRAM

-In conjunction with Earth Day 2021, FirstLight launched the Valley Climate Champions program to engage Franklin County high school and middle school teachers and students on the region’s growing clean energy sector and to highlight the urgency of climate change.
+In celebration of Earth Day 2022, FirstLight announced the second year of the Valley Climate Champions program to engage Franklin County high school and middle school teachers and students on the region’s growing clean energy sector and to highlight the urgency of climate change.
 The program includes a total of seven $1,000 grants available to high school and middle school teachers – one grant for each of the Franklin County school districts and Franklin County Technical School.
-An additional $2,000 will be awarded to the grant recipient with the best end product presented in the Spring of 2022.
-To learn more, download our program overview.
-Eligible teachers can complete this online application and should submit the completed project by Friday, April 22nd, 2022 to be considered.
+An additional $2,000 will be awarded to the grant recipient with the best end product presented in the Spring of 2023.
+Eligible teachers can complete this online application and should submit the completed project by October 1st, 2023 to be considered.

 Following our mission of investing in local communities, FirstLight launched two grant programs – the Climate Action Grant and Environmental Justice Grant to provide an opportunity for Franklin County communities and 501c3 non-profit organizations to join FirstLight in having a positive impact on climate change and on environmental justice.
 The program includes two grant applications – for work in climate action and environmental justice-related projects in Franklin County – that will be eligible for grants up to $15,000 each, totaling up to $30,000.
 Applications will be accepted from August 1 through November 5, 2021, and FirstLight will work with a selection committee to choose and announce grant winners in November 2021.
 To learn more, download our program overview, and to apply, complete this online application form before the deadline of October 8th.